Peter McKennan: Club career

 An inside forward, McKennan began his senior career with Scottish League First Division club Partick Thistle in 1934 and though his career was interrupted by Second World War, he remained with the club through the war.
 He made nearly 200 appearances for the club in all competitions, scoring 113 goals and was posthumously inducted into the club's Hall of Fame.
 McKennan moved south of the border to join Second Division club West Bromwich Albion (for whom he had guested during the war) for a £10,650 fee in October 1947.

 McKennan went on to play for Football League clubs Leicester City, Brentford, Middlesbrough and Oldham Athletic and scored 63 goals in 171 appearances, before moving to Northern Ireland in 1954, where he played out two injury-ravaged seasons as player-manager of Coleraine.
 As of December 2018, McKennan is the third of three Brentford players to register five goals in a single league match.

 International career

 After making appearances for the Scottish and Irish League representative teams, McKennan scored on his solitary appearance for Scotland in a 3–2 win over an Irish XI on 28 April 1940.

 Personal life

-McKennan served in the British Army during the Second World War and saw action as a Command Sergeant-Major on D-Day.
+McKennan served in the Royal Welch Fusiliers during the Second World War and saw action as a Command Sergeant-Major on D-Day.
+He was mentioned in dispatches.